aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-ecs-task-cdk-typescript/README.md

 This pattern is built using the AWS Cloud Development Kit (CDK) in Typescript.
 The instructions below show how the pattern works, the deployment instructions, testing steps and cleanup.

 ### How it works
-The solution will create a Amazon SQS queue and a DLQ, Amazon Elastic Container Service Cluster and Task Definition, and an EventBridge Pipes to connect it all.
+The pattern creates an Amazon SQS queue and a DLQ, an Elastic Container Service cluster and task definition, and an EventBridge Pipe to connect it all.
 - EventBridge pipe polls for new messages from source queue.
 - EventBridge pipe filters the SQS message matching a specific pattern and then invokes a Amazon ECS Task with the message payload.